Allan70/Mpesa-daraja-api/README.md

 - [ ] Perform online payments with Lipa na M-Pesa

 ## M-Pesa Online Paybill
-In order to make a JSON based API call to the **Safaricom 2.0 Daraja API**
+In order to make a JSON based API call to the **Safaricom 2.0 Daraja API**.

 The prototype of the package is consumed as a JSON.
 The function ```mpesa_paybill()``` accepts a json object for our example it will be called ```payBillBody``` the JSON has all the relevant details to make a call to the **Safaricom Daraja 2.0 API** .